Place a Microsoft Teams user or team on legal hold

 Placing a user on hold does not automatically place a group on hold or vice-versa.
 Notifications sent in activity feeds can't be placed on hold.

-To put a user or a team on legal hold in a eDiscovery (Standard) case:
+To put a user or a team on legal hold, use the following guidance:

 When a user or group is placed on hold, all compliance copies of messages are preserved.
 For example, if a user posts a message in a channel and then modifies the message, both copies of the message are preserved.
 Without the hold, only the latest message is preserved.